 - Federal Reserve: How Does Monetary Policy Influence Inflation and Employment?

-- The Federal Reserve Board: "Constrained Discretion" and Monetary Policy
+- Federal Reserve: Conducting Monetary Policy

 - Federal Reserve Bank of Chicago.
 “The Federal Reserve's Dual Mandate.”
 Accessed August 13, 2020.

 - European Central Bank.
 “Independence.”
 Accessed August 13, 2020.

 - Board of Governors of the Federal Reserve System.
 “What does it mean that the Federal Reserve is "independent within the government"?”
 Accessed August 13, 2020.

 - International Monetary Fund.
 “What Is Keynesian Economics?”
 Accessed August 13, 2020.